ElmerCSC/ElmerIceCourses/Argentiere/3_TRANSIENT/README.md

 Execute the simulation:<br>
 Serial: 'ElmerSolver transient.sif'<br>
-Parallel: `mpirun -np 4 ElmerSolver_mpi transient.sif`
+Parallel: `mpirun -np 4 ElmerSolver transient.sif`

 A directory GlacierOut has to be created to store the output .dat files